automata-network/docs/docs/2fa/users/faq.md

 ### **4. Can I change my recovery wallet after binding?**

-Unfortunately not.
-Binding is permanent, so make sure to keep your recovery wallet safe - for one, don't use it in the same device as your primary wallet so that they are not compromised at the same time.
+Unfortunately, no. Binding is permanent, so make sure to keep your recovery wallet safe - for one, don't use it in the same device as your primary wallet so that they are not compromised at the same time.

 ### **5. During the setup process, what happens if I scan the QR code without inputting the 6-digit authentication code?**